jmarturillas/legalmatch/README.md

 Features :
 - The automation runs in RobotFramework for Selenium in Python programming language
+- The test file can be seen in the `/legalmatch/tests/homepage/TestHomePage.robot`
 - This has the capability to run your `chrome` and/or `firefox` regardless of your platform (Mac, Linux or Windows)
 - This generates a report log after the execution.
 The log can be seen in the root directory (`/legalmatch`)
 - The report consists of 3 files :